Mathematics (MAT)

 3, 3/0

-Prerequisite: MAT 162.
+Prerequisite: MAT 162 or MAT 127.
 A gateway to upper-division mathematics with an emphasis on mathematical structures, techniques of proof, and the effective written and oral communication of mathematical ideas.
 Designed to ease the transition from lower-division mathematics to more theoretical courses such as abstract algebra and real analysis.
 Students are required to submit written work and make oral presentations.
 Offered every semester.

 MAT 301 INTRODUCTION TO GROUP THEORY